studiozeffa/react-native-training-course/notes/lists.md

 ## Platform-specific styles

-Oftentimes we want to change styles according to the platform.
+Oftentimes we also want to change styles according to the platform.
 This is possible with `Platform.select()`:

 ``` js
 import { Platform } from 'react-native';